quanterall/HaskellMaterials/basics/04-effectful.md

 ### Dealing with JSON responses

 Quite often the data that we request comes back in the form of JSON responses.
-We'll try to provide a basic example here with the expectation that we will delve into JSON a bit more deeply later in the course, as well as the "type class" feature it depends on:
+We'll try to provide a basic example here with the expectation that we will delve into JSON a bit more deeply in later
+chapters:

 ```haskell
 import Data.Aeson